ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 ## Authentication Methods

-- _The point is to generate a `Token`, then use that Token to log into vault._
+_The point is to generate a vault access token, then use that token to log into vault._

 - Provided by plug-ins with binary
 - Can enable multiple auth methods
   - Can also enable multiple instances for multiple auth methods